 4. Sponsorship is an essential source of revenue to the society.
 However, all sponsors must be approved by the EC and be consistent with our sponsorship policy.
 Inevitably, this reduces the amount of income that can be derived from sponsorship and we, therefore, think it is crucial that all potential host teams set realistic sponsorship targets when setting the bid.
 I Sponsors have included local non-profit organisations, government agencies, physical activity monitoring companies, software companies and publishers.

 5. In setting the registration fees we want to make sure that affordable fees for students (but they should cover at least 80% of the cost of F&B) are available and that the fee for members are at least $250 less than the non-member fee.
 (This is to encourage attendees to become members of the society which currently costs $250).
 We have included at the end of this document the fees for each category for the meetings in last 5 years.

 DOCUMENTATION TO SUBMIT THE BID

-Bids need to be sent to António Palmeira, ISBNPA Executive Director ([email protected]) by December 31st 2019.
-They will be discussed at the mid-year EC meeting (February 2020) and a decision is expected to be reached during the Annual Meeting 2020.
+Bids need to be sent to António Palmeira, ISBNPA Executive Director ([email protected]) by September 30 2023 (updated deadline).
+They will be discussed in the EC and decision is expected to be reached during until the end of 2023.
 It is likely that the EC will seek additional information from the best-placed bids before making a final decision.